codesByProphet/WorldAnchor/README.md

 # WorldAnchor
+Automatically returns players to a safe position when they fall!

 **WorldAnchor** is a PocketMine-MP 5 plugin that automatically teleports players back to predefined safe positions when they fall below the world boundary, preventing accidental deaths or getting stuck outside the world.
-Fully configurable safe positions make it ideal for lobbies, spawn areas, and adventure maps.

 ## Features
 - Automatically returns players to safe positions when they fall.